christinec-dev/TryHackMe_Writeups/Skynet CTF/README.md

 ---

 ## What is Miles password for his emails?
-Before we get _crackalacking_ at miles' emails, we need to do some basic enumeration.
+Before we get _crackalacking_ at Miles' emails, we need to do some basic enumeration.
 Let's start with an nmap scan to see what services are running on our open ports.
 Let's take note of our Samba smbd workgroup that is running, as this means we can exploit it via [smbclient](https://bestestredteam.com/2019/03/15/using-smbclient-to-enumerate-shares/)!

 `nmap -sV -Pn <your machine IP>`
 ![Skynet CTF](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/nse2gm6gg2fc59rgrdz7.png)